The gas selected as the propellant to be used in the Gen1 Enterprise’s ion propulsion engines will depend mainly on three things:

 220 million pounds of propellant may sound like a lot.
 But when you consider that every Saturn 5 rocket used 5 million pounds of propellant, 220 million pounds becomes more comprehendible.
 The Gen1 Enterprise and the three propellant depots combined need about the same mass of propellant as forty Saturn 5 rockets.
 The tanks on the Enterprise alone carry about the same mass of propellant as ten Saturn 5 rockets.

 But Hydrogen, if not handled properly, raises safety risks (think of the Hindenburg).
 Hydrogen is odorless, and leaking gas, if ignited, will cause an explosion.
 This safety issue is a big negative.
-For the Gen1 ship, where safety is an overriding concern, using hydrogen likely presents too big of a risk.
+For the Gen1 ship, where safety is an overriding concern, using hydrogen presents a significant risk.
 Above all else, the Gen1 ship must be safe.
 After all, this will be the first USS Enterprise spaceship ever constructed, and it must prove the worthiness of the Enterprise program so that future generation ships will be built.